 How to get an Osborne Clarke training contract

-Vacation scheme deadline (2017): 15 January 2017
+- Vacation scheme deadline: 15 January 2024

-Training contract deadline (2019): 15 January 2017
+- Training contract deadline: 15 January 2024

 Applications and assessments

+The firm now recruits almost only through its vac scheme (the direct route is for those who are unable to complete a vac scheme for practical reasons).
 Applications for spots begin with an online form and verbal reasoning test.
 Strong written communication skills and attention to detail are essential to pass these.

 Those who want to take their chances at applying directly for training contract complete the same online form as vac scheme applicants.
 If they pass the initial screening, they go on to participate in an assessment centre like the one detailed above, followed by a partner interview.